Form: A single to multi-stemmed shrub, or with pruning, a tree.

 pink, clustered on short shoots that grow from the middle of stems.

 Bloom: Spring, after its leaves have dropped.
-This plant blooms less than half of all years in total.
+This plant usually blooms less than once

-Fruit: A short seed pod.
-The seeds are edible only after roasting.
+Fruit: A short brown seed pod.
+The pea-sized black seeds are edible only after

-Leaves: Tiny, oval, thick, bluish gray-green, paired leaflets.
-Each compound leaf has a pair
+Leaves: Tiny, oval, thick, green to bluish-green, paired leaflets.
+Each compound leaf

 Stems: Thorny.
 The wood is dense, heavy, sinks in water, and contains chemicals toxic